daronphang/programming-resources/golang/concurrency/goroutines.md

 Select statement lets a goroutine wait on multiple communication operations i.e. used to choose from multiple send/receive channel operations.
 It allows a program to try reading from or writing to a number of channels at the same time.

 A select blocks until one of its cases can run, then it executes that case.
-It **chooses one at random if multiple are ready** i.e. only one channel operation happens per select statement.
+It **chooses one at random if multiple cases are ready** i.e. only one channel operation happens per select statement.

 The default case in a select is run if no other case is ready.